 To complete an honors minor in Cognitive Science, students must complete all requirements listed above.
 The honors preparation for the minor will normally be a 2-credit unit approved by the relevant department from courses listed for the minor.
 The minor preparation must be within a discipline that is not the student’s honors major.
 Students are encouraged to develop an appropriate preparation in consultation with the coordinator.

-Typically, the program for a special major in cognitive science involves fulfilling all requirements for the minor and then adding 4 or more cognitive science related courses, bringing the total number of credits up to 10–12.
+Typically, the program for a special major in Cognitive Science involves fulfilling all requirements for the minor and then adding 4 or more cognitive science related courses, bringing the total number of credits up to 10–12.
 Note that these additional credits may include courses not listed as eligible for the minor, subject to the approval of the program coordinator.
-Students who special major in cognitive science are normally required to do a 1-credit senior thesis (COGS 090), though other formats for completing the thesis requirement exist (such as PSYC 102, PSYC 104, and PSYC 110, for those with depth in Psychology), and students may elect to complete a 2-credit thesis with the approval of a thesis advisor and the program coordinator.
+Students who special major in Cognitive Science are normally required to do a 1-credit senior thesis (COGS 090), though other formats for completing the thesis requirement exist (such as PSYC 102, PSYC 104, and PSYC 110, for those with depth in Psychology), and students may elect to complete a 2-credit thesis with the approval of a thesis advisor and the program coordinator.

 Honors Special Major

 Thesis / Culminating Exercise

-In addition to the thesis requirement for special majors (see above), it is sometimes possible for minors in Cognitive Science who wish to get formal research experience may choose to complete a 1-credit thesis or a 2-credit honors thesis in cognitive science during their senior year.
-Non-honors theses in cognitive science will normally be examined by Cognitive Science Committee members from within at least two different departments or, with the permission of the program coordinator, students may instead present their work at a departmental poster session.
+In addition to the thesis requirement for special majors (see above), it is sometimes possible for minors in Cognitive Science who wish to get formal research experience to choose to complete a 1-credit thesis or a 2-credit honors thesis in Cognitive Science during their senior year.
+Non-honors theses in Cognitive Science will normally be examined by Cognitive Science Committee members from within at least two different departments or, with the permission of the program coordinator, students may instead present their work at a departmental poster session.